 This construct is used denote the position or location of someone or something (relative to something else).

 For example, you place 앞 (meaning "in front of") after the noun that indicates the position.
-So 책상 앞에 means that you are talking about something that is in front of the desk. (에 is the position particle, learned in the last lesson.)
+So 책상 앞에 means that you are talking about something that is in front of the desk. (에 is the position particle, learnt in the last lesson.)

 By contrast, in English, the position indicator (for lack of a better term - if it has a name, it escapes me) comes before the noun.
 It's in front of the house.
 It's on the table.
 The hospital is behind the pharmacy.
 It's the same with French (L'hôpital est derrière la pharmacie) and German (Das Krankenhaus ist hinter der Apotheke).